Skip To Main Content

 New Student Move In Day!

-The Admissions team will greet you at the gatehouse and Residential Life staff will welcome you at your House (Dorm).
+Residential Life staff will welcome you at your House (Dorm).
 Find your room, meet your roommate and residential support staff, including your Resident Coordinator (RC) and your Resident Advisor (RA).
-Then visit the Howard Center (aka “the concourse”) to learn about essential services:
+When you're ready, head to the Howard Center (aka “the concourse”) to pick up your Panther Week Orientation nametag and student ID card, and to learn about essential services in the School of Government building (SG).

 9:00 am - 4:00 pm